 Today's post isn't filler, it's something I actually have content and information for, the late Luby's Cafeteria in Bryan, Texas.
 Opening in February 1977, it opened at a time when cafeterias were more plentiful, but much like the clientele they tend to service, they've been dying off.
 No more Piccadilly Cafeteria stores exist in Texas, and even Luby's has been closing far more cafeterias than they've been opening (one opened in Cypress c.
 2005, so it may not be a lost cause).
 Unfortunately, I have no photos of Luby's when they were opening and operating, because it was a Luby's, and the Luby's closing took many by surprise.
 It closed in April 2014 after a few decades of opening by a mystery owner, which turned out to be Café Eccell, after the drama surrounding it at Church and Wellborn Road, which opened in August 2014 after renovating it.

-Enjoy the pictures I took in and around the restaurant shortly after closing, taken May 2014.
+Enjoy the pictures I took in and around the restaurant shortly after closing (and after Eccell repainted it from the whiter color it was originally), taken May 2014.

 4401 South Texas Avenue